spack/spack-tutorial/tutorial_spack_scripting.rst

 Using scripts
 ^^^^^^^^^^^^^

-Suppose we want to re-use our query with different specs?
+Suppose now that we want to parameterize our script and accept arguments on the command line.
 With a few generalizations to accept the include and exclude specs on the command line, we can create a general-purpose query script.

 Open a file called ``find_exclude.py`` in your preferred editor and add the following code: